 What are the needs?

 The situation is compounded by a deteriorating security situation in northern Kenya.
-Several severe attacks have made it difficult for the population to access services.
-The safety, especially of nonlocal health and education staff, is threatened and humanitarian organisations are having more difficulty reaching the areas with the highest needs.
+Multiple attacks have made it difficult for the population to access basic services.
+The safety of health and education staff is at risk and humanitarian organisations are having difficulty reaching the areas with the highest needs.

 How are we helping?

 Over the years, the European Union has maintained its humanitarian support for refugee operations in Kenya, while at the same time focusing on building the resilience of communities in the arid North and the capacity of authorities to prepare for and respond to emergencies.
 In 2017, due to the drought, the EU has responded through an emergency response through cash transfers and support to critical nutrition pipelines.